geeknik/my-awesome-stars/topics.md

 - [Mozilla-Ocho/Memory-Cache](https://github.com/Mozilla-Ocho/Memory-Cache) - MemoryCache is an experimental development project to turn a local desktop environment into an on-device AI agent
 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
 - [kyegomez/swarms](https://github.com/kyegomez/swarms) - The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework Join our Community: https://discord.com/servers/agora-999382051935506503
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - The platform for building AI from enterprise data
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Platform for building AI that can learn and answer questions over federated data.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [muellerberndt/mini-agi](https://github.com/muellerberndt/mini-agi) - MiniAGI is a simple general-purpose autonomous agent based on the OpenAI API.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .